Experiential Learning Depot

 1 Comment

 1. Grab my free student-led project-based learning sample planner.
-It is fillable, digital and printable, and includes drag and drop PBL-specific steps that I am about to lay out for you.
+It is fillable, digital, and printable, and includes drag-and-drop PBL-specific steps that I am about to lay out for you.
 Click the button below to grab your free copy.

 2. Come back and read the rest of this post.
 The steps included here align directly with the free planner.